Ashcombe Primary School

 Part 2: Procedures

-8. Allegations of abuse made against other pupils
+Responding to allegations of abuse made against professionals

 Appendix D- Dealing with a disclosure of abuse